Press Releases

 [Background to Fujikura's current governance system: 100-day plan for business revitalization and radical reform of management structure]

 After suffering its largest-ever net loss in settlement of accounts March 2020, the company formulated a "100-day plan" aimed at quickly revitalizing business from this critical financial situation.
 The plan involves "selection and concentration" of business, including the withdrawal or sale of unprofitable business and the sale of idle assets.
-The plan also includes fundamental management reforms, including the abolition of the in-house company system, reduction of executive directors and Corporate Officer, and adoption of a CEO/COO structure, with the aim of achieving business revitalization by the end of fiscal 2021.
+The plan also includes fundamental management reforms, including the abolition of the in-house company system, reduction of executive directors and Executive Officer, and adoption of a CEO/COO structure, with the aim of achieving business revitalization by the end of fiscal 2021.
 From fiscal 2022, the company will transition to a sustainable growth phase, with a three-headed executive structure consisting of the CEO, CTO, and CFO.
 The CFO will complement the functions of finance, while the CTO will utilize his expertise in technology development, allowing the CEO to drive company-wide strategy.

 1. Promoting a systematic succession plan

 The current president was selected from multiple candidates for the next president through a succession program (providing opportunities to receive management advice and guidance, classroom training on management, etc.) through the "system for developing management leaders" established under the previous president's system.
-Furthermore, when he was promoted to the corporate strategy planning unit at headquarters in 2020 with an eye toward becoming president, he gained rigorous practical experience during a management crisis, including leading the formulation and implementation of the "100-day plan" (see background above) as a managing Corporate Officer, and was interviewed by the Nomination Advisory committee before being appointed president in 2022.
+Furthermore, when he was promoted to the corporate strategy planning unit at headquarters in 2020 with an eye toward becoming president, he gained rigorous practical experience during a management crisis, including leading the formulation and implementation of the "100-day plan" (see background above) as a managing Executive Officer, and was interviewed by the Nomination Advisory committee before being appointed president in 2022.

 2. Board succession linked to Corporate Strategy